DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) In release 1.0.2, the following has been added/updated:

+- GUI update.
+Bug fix which caused a malfunction in reading in sentences.

-In the newest release ( 1.0.1 ), the following has been added/updated:
+In release 1.0.1, the following has been added/updated:

 - Parser update.
 The parser was not properly implementing recursive string parsing, causing some strings to not be compared to other strings.
 This has now been fixed.
 - GUI update ( Alpha version ).
 This is only Alpha, but it is making a lot of progress and should be smoother & better soon.